 In July 2016, Joe Bertolino, Ed.D., was named the 12th President of Southern Connecticut State University, a public institution of 10,300 students in New Haven, Conn.
-President Joe, as he is affectionately known, has been a social justice educator for 28 years, and is passionate about student success and access to higher education.
+President Joe, as he is affectionately known, has been a social justice educator for over 28 years, and is passionate about student success and access to higher education.

-During his short time at the helm of Southern, he has outlined the following priorities: raising the University’s profile, expanding community outreach and partnerships, strategic enrollment (recruitment and retention) and streamlining students’ paths to earning a degree.
+During his time at the helm of Southern, he has outlined the following priorities: raising the University’s profile, expanding community outreach and partnerships, strategic enrollment (recruitment and retention) and streamlining students’ paths to earning a degree.

 Administrative leadership in higher education has long been Dr. Bertolino’s passion.
 From 2012-16, he served as President of Lyndon State College in Lyndonville, Vermont, where he instituted a plan of “Moving Forward,” reintroducing Lyndon State as “the College” of the Northeast Kingdom of Vermont.
 Previously, he served as Vice President for Enrollment Management and Student Affairs at Queens College/City University of New York from 2004-2012.